Filter classes of upsets of distributive lattices: Introduction

 The relationship between prime $n$-filters on distributive lattices and the canonical prime $n$-filter $\nonempty{n}$ on $\BA{n}$ extends the relationship between prime filters and the canonical prime filter $\{ \True \}$ on $\BA{1}$:

-Here an upset $F$ is said to be \emph{prime} if $a \vee b \in F$ implies that $a \in F$ or $b \in F$.
 This relationship follows from the observation that prime $n$-filters on distributive lattices are precisely the unions of at most $n$ ordinary prime filters (which is far from true for $n$-filters in general).

 The relationship between $n$-filters and prime $n$-filters on distributive lattices then extends the relationship between filters and prime filters:

 The key part of the proof is describing the $n$-filter generated by an upset of a distributive lattice.
 Observe that if we apply this description of $n$-filters to ideal lattices of distributive lattices, we obtain the filter--ideal separation property for distributive lattices: